cloudant/CDTDatastore/CONTRIBUTING.md

 be rebuilt when you run the tests as it references the code in `Classes`.

 At this point, run both the tests from the Tests project and the example app to make sure you're setup correctly.
+To run the tests, change the Scheme to either `Tests iOS` or `Tests OSX` using the dropdown in the top left.
+It'll probably be the `Project` scheme to start with.
+Once you've changed the scheme, `cmd-u` should run the tests on your preferred platform.

 ### Adding and removing files